 After this crossing point, your body starts to generate lactic acid which is further broken down into a compound called lactate.
 Lactate accumulation in the muscles serves as a temporary source of energy.
 It delays fatigue and keeps you going a little bit longer.
 But not much.

+Your body can get rid of lactate only so fast.
 When lactate production exceeds its clearance rate, it quickly accumulates in the body causing increased acidity in tissues that contributes to feelings of fatigue, nausea and more.
 Put simply, runners that are above their lactate threshold will eventually start to experience burning sensations in their muscles.
 This will slow them down and eventually halt the athletic activity.

 This also helps to explain the difference between aerobic and anaerobic training.
 The first is exercise that can be performed at a sustained rate for long periods and that uses oxygen for energy production.
 The second can only be done in short bursts as it causes you to be quickly out of breath.
 Its good to do both types of workouts as each has its own health and performance benefits.